Rogers, Arkansas: Culture

 In addition to the Rogers Commercial Historic District, Rogers has numerous properties listed on the National Register of Historic Places, with the oldest being the Pea Ridge National Military Park.
 Rogers has two shopping malls: the Frisco Station Mall and the Pinnacle Hills Promenade.

 Annual cultural events

 Since 2007, Rogers has hosted the Walmart NW Arkansas Championship, a women's professional golf tournament on the LPGA Tour.
-The 54-hole event is held annually at the Pinnacle Country Club in late June.
+The 54-hole event is held annually.

 Rogers is also host to a Susan G. Komen Race for the Cure, the most widely known, largest and best-funded breast cancer organization in the United States.